 • Introduce and consider different aspects of working as an artist - e.g.:

 - exhibitions - running workshops - framing - working in series / themes - writing

 • Form an annual collective process based exhibition or other special project - e.g artist’s books

 • Make studio visits

-• Encourage informal collaborations between members of the group with a common interest
+• Encourage informal collaborations between members of the group with a common interests

 A selected fine art membership group bringing together established and recent graduate fine artists.

-Meeting around six times a year, much along the lines of a traditional ‘sketch book club’, preferably at artists’ studios - maybe the odd pub - the primary purposes of the group will be to:
+Meeting around six times a year, much along the lines of a traditional ‘sketch book club’ to:

 - encourage critical debate

 We aim to encourage Dorset’s professional galleries to become familiar and associated with The Salon.
 We are also seeking to extend our visibility beyond Dorset and are open to the idea of occasional collaborations with other like-minded groups.